ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 ## Inheritance

 In practice, it looks like this.
-Here’s a hypothetical inheriting template, index.html:
+Here's a hypothetical inheriting template, index.html:

 ```
  ## index.html